Skip to content

 Match the app to your real bottleneck:

-If you and your partner have different calorie goals, work out each person’s numbers first with our free TDEE calculator, then choose a plan that lets each of you track against your own target.
+If you and your partner have different calorie goals, work out each person’s numbers first with our free couples calorie calculator, then choose a plan that lets each of you track against your own target.

 Deeper reading

-Try Swoodie free on iOS or Google Play — no account needed, and Swipe Together is free to join.
+Try Swoodie free on iOS or Google Play — no account needed, your partner joins Swipe Together free, and Premium is free for 7 days on the yearly plan.
+Prefer to pay once?
+Swoodie Lite is a one-time $9.99.

 Frequently asked questions